secureCodeBox/secureCodeBox/documentation/docs/contributing/project-management.md

 ### FOSSA

-We use [FOSSA](https://fossa.com/) in the free tier for open source projects to check our dependnecies for violating licenses.
-It is integrated in the repo as webhok.
-Individual persons login there with GitHub aftr onboarding.
+We use [FOSSA](https://fossa.com/) in the free tier option for open source projects to check our dependencies for violating licenses.
+It is integrated in the repository as a webhook.
+Individual persons log in there using GitHub after onboarding.
 We onboard everyone in the _admin-team_.

 ## Organizational